 Each lesson generally takes 45-60 minutes for Level A and 60-90 minutes for Level B. This will depend a bit upon the lesson and how intuitively the student learns the new skills.
 We encourage all students to take their time and work methodically through each lesson.
 We'd also recommend additional time be available, especially as the student progresses, for experimenting with their new skills.

 Yes!
-The contents of the kit and the curriculum are fully reusable for multiple children in the same household.
+The contents of the kit and the curriculum are fully reusable for multiple members of the same household and with proper care the parts can be used on many projects in the future.
 The curriculum may not be resold or given away to another family.

 Is the kit resuable for other curriculum levels?